Skip to content

 How to Get 5G with Rivio eSIM

-Getting connected to 5G with Rivio takes three simple steps.
+Preparing to use 5G with Rivio takes four steps.
 Not sure if your phone supports eSIM?
 Check our compatible devices guide.

 1. Check your device — Confirm your phone supports both 5G and eSIM (see the compatibility list above)